-The enrolling open space contains 7.25 acres of native forest cover which is more than 65% of the total property acreage and is more forest cover than required by county regulation for this property.
+The enrolling open space contains more than eight acres of native forest cover which is more than 65% of the total property acreage and is more forest cover than required by county regulation for this property.
 Credit for this category is recommended.